The Yarnover Truck is a mobile yarn boutique that is open most Wednesdays through Sundays and can be found at a new exciting location each time.

-Maridee and Barbra share a passion for the knitting and crocheting.
+Maridee and Barbra, co-owners of the Yarnover Truck, share a passion for knitting and crocheting.
 They met in 2010 at a Tuesday night knitting group and were fast friends.
 One night at group, Maridee mentioned she was thinking about opening a yarn store.
 She had a name and a location all picked out, but the financial realities of a brick and mortar yarn store seemed overwhelming.
 During her weekly knitting class at work, Barbra brought up her friend’s yarn store idea.
-It was always a dream of Barbra’s, too, but, like Maridee, it always seemed just out of reach.
+It was always a dream of Barbra’s too, but like Maridee, it always seemed just out of reach.
 One of the members of the knitting group suggested a yarn truck and immediately Barbra was enamored with the idea.
 Hours of Google research on mobile retail business and one overwhelmingly long email to Maridee later, they found themselves on Melrose talking with one of LA’s first mobile boutiques.
-On July 5, 2012 the Yarnover Truck was born.
+On July 5, 2012 the idea of the Yarnover Truck was born and the Truck launched March of 2013.

 Maridee has been crocheting since she was 12.
 Her grandmother first taught her the craft as something to help pass time during an extended hospital stay.
 Ten years ago, she took up the craft again and has now learned how to knit as well.
 She boasts a wild and crazy stash that sometimes threatens to overtake her entire house.
 Her boyfriend jokes that she might need to start storing items in the refrigerator very soon.
 His daughter has started to try and limit Maridee’s yarn shopping – only allowing her to purchase one new skein for every two that she uses.
 Thankfully, little girls are not that aware of packages coming in and out of the house!

-For the past four years, Maridee has worked in Theatrical Advertising for Warner Bros Studio working on such well known films as the INCEPTION, ARGO, GANGSTER SQUAD and the HARRY POTTER, SHERLOCK HOLMES & THE HANGOVER franchises plus many more.
+Prior to going full-time with the Truck, Maridee worked in Theatrical Advertising for Warner Bros.
+Studio for 6-years on such well known films as INCEPTION, ARGO, GANGSTER SQUAD and the HARRY POTTER, SHERLOCK HOLMES & THE HANGOVER franchises plus many more.
 Prior to coming to Warner Bros. she spent just over three years with Village Roadshow Pictures doing marketing and publicity and almost two years working for Paramount Pictures in their Paramount Classics independent film division.

 Before moving to California in June of 2002, Maridee lived and grew up Minneapolis, Minnesota.
 She earned a BA in Finance from the Carlson School of Management and a Masters of Business Communications Certificate from the University of St. Thomas.
 While in Minneapolis, she spent almost 12 years working as a marketing and advertising professional for various agencies and companies including Music Matters, Bozell Kamstra Advertising, Select Comfort Retail (Sleep Number Stores), MovitAction and MECC Software.